zwimer/smllr/README.md

 ## Requirements

 Compiling this program requires Rust stable and Rust's standard libraries to be installed.
-This program was written and tested on 16.04 LTS.
+This program was written and tested on Ubuntu 16.04 LTS.
 This has been tested on other Linux systems as well, and works, but no promises are made.

 ## Documentation